-Applicants complete the online volunteer application when available (see dates above).
-Within a few weeks of receiving your application, you will receive an application packet to complete.
+Applicants complete a online volunteer application (when available -- see dates above).
+Within a few weeks of receiving your application, you'll receive an application packet to complete.
 Once you have completed and mailed back your application, you will need to arrange for an interview.

-Volunteers are required to attend a four hour volunteer orientation training.
+Volunteers are required to attend a four-hour volunteer orientation training session.

 New volunteers will supply medical records confirming that they have had the measles, mumps, rubella immunization and will take two TB skin tests that are two weeks apart.
 Health screening is provided by City of Hope.
-Once the process is completed, volunteers go to the Security Department to receive their badge.
-Once they receive their badge, volunteers return to Volunteer Services to discuss a specific placement and to receive additional training.
+Once the process is completed, volunteers will stop by our Security Department to receive their badge.
+Then they'll return to Volunteer Services to discuss a specific placement and to receive additional training.

 VOLUNTEER AROUND THE COUNTRY